Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/sbst-plus/README.md

 It will show the Buy + Sell volume for each candle on the timeframe you are viewing.

 ## MA 50, 200, 800
 Moving Averages help to work out the current trend / direction. (eg, often; above 200 = bullish, below 200 = bearish).
-I tend to watch the 50+200 day MA's as primary trendlines for general use.
+I tend to watch the 50+200 day MA locations and crossovers as primary trendlines for general use.

 ## Psy Levels, Daily Hi/Lo & opens
 Psychological & daily levels help to confirm, or find pivot points.